lalithasaipasala/lalithasaipasala/README.md

 ## Hi there 👋 I'm Lalitha Sai Pasala

 Welcome to my GitHub profile!
-I'm a passionate and curious learner currently pursuing my Master's in Computer Science at Missouri State University.
+I'm a passionate and curious learner completed my Master's in Computer Science at Missouri State University.
 I enjoy building data-driven solutions, exploring new technologies, and working on impactful projects.

 ### 🚀 About Me